eth-infinitism/EIPs/EIPS/eip-00.md

 Transaction Type AA_TX_TYPE introduces the following dynamic length inputs: `callData`, `paymasterData`, `deployerData`, `signature`.
 Each of these parameters' gas cost is counted towards transaction data cost.
-This transaction data gas cost is referred to as `calldataCost` and is subtracted from the `callGasLimit` before execution of the transaction.
+This transaction data gas cost is referred to as `calldataCost` and is subtracted from the `validationGasLimit` before execution of the transaction.
-The transaction is considered INVALID if `callGasLimit` is smaller than `calldataCost`.
+The transaction is considered INVALID if `validationGasLimit` is smaller than `calldataCost`.

 ### Builder Fee